TejasweeSulekh/FPGA-Handwritten-Digit-Classification/README.md

 # FPGA-Handwritten-Digit-Classification
+## Embedded Systems - Spring Semester 2022 - Indian Institute of Technology, Bombay
-## EE 712 - Course Project Prof. Laxmeesha Somappa & Prof Dinesh K Sharma
+## Prof. Laxmeesha Somappa & Prof Dinesh K Sharma

 Implemented SVM on Raspberry Pi Pico capable of detecting handwritten digits.
 Which took in the image from a camera and displayed the prediction on an LED display.